RedHatGov/sre-workshop-dashboard/workshop/content/lab2.2_monitoring.md

 <br>

-In summary, this graph shows you the total number of requests to the UI as measured over a 1 minute interval.
+In summary, this graph shows you the total number of requests to the app UI as measured over a 1 minute interval.

 <br>

-We need to take this query and determine availability of the user interface.
-You'll do this using response codes.
-Anything that is *not* a 500 response code is a succees.
+You need to take this query and determine availability of the user interface.
+You will do this using response codes.
+Anything that is *not* a 500 response code is considered a succees.
 The below query says 'Give me the total number of requests to the user interface that have succeeded, as measured over a 1 min interval'.

 ```
 sum(increase(istio_requests_total{destination_service_name="app-ui", response_code!~"5.x"}[1m]))
 ```

 One more thing.
-We also want to add latency.
+You also need to add latency.
 In SLO #1, we want all of the successful requests that returned within 1 second.
-We use a different metric that buckets requests in terms of how quickly it responded to the end user.
+To do this, we use a different metric called `istio_request_duration_seconds_bucket`.
+This metrics groups requests into buckets in terms of how quickly it responded to the end user.
 The below query says 'Give me the total number of requests to the user interface that have succeeded and returned within 1 second, as measured over a 1 min interval.'

 ```
 sum(increase(istio_request_duration_seconds_bucket{destination_service_name="app-ui", response_code!~"5.*", le="1"}[1m]))